Flexberry/flexberry.github.io/pages/guides/tasks/flexberry-aspnet/gt_full-stack-task-case-08.en.md

 ### Job

 With use of opportunities HTML, CSS, JS, jQuery mark up a form that will display a table with the days of a particular month (in the calendar).
-When you click on a table cell in the popup window (or next) you should see a form where you can select the type of day (standard exception), to define a set of time intervals and recurrence, if the selected type `исключение`.
+When you click on a table cell in the popup window (or next) you should see a form where you can select the type of day (standard exception), to define a set of time intervals and recurrence, if you have selected the» «exception.

 Calendar view:
 ![Calendar view](/images/pages/guides/tasks/full-stack/case8-task2-sample1.png)